By the end of this section, you will be able to:

 The goal of such policies is to reduce international capital flows, especially short-term portfolio flows, in the hope that doing so will reduce the chance of large movements in exchange rates that can bring macroeconomic disaster.

-But proposals to limit international financial flows have severe practical difficulties.
-Taxes are imposed by national governments, not international ones.
-If one government imposes a Tobin tax on exchange rate transactions carried out within its territory, the exchange rate market might easily be operated by a firm based someplace like the Grand Caymans, an island nation in the Caribbean well-known for allowing some financial wheeling and dealing.
+However, proposals to limit international financial flows have severe practical difficulties.
+National governments impose taxes, not international ones.
+If one government imposes a Tobin tax on exchange rate transactions carried out within its territory, a firm based someplace like the Grand Caymans, an island nation in the Caribbean well-known for allowing some financial wheeling and dealing might easily operate the exchange rate market.
 In an interconnected global economy, if goods and services are allowed to flow across national borders, then payments need to flow across borders, too.
 It is very difficult—in fact close to impossible—for a nation to allow only the flows of payments that relate to goods and services, while clamping down or taxing other flows of financial capital.
 If a nation participates in international trade, it must also participate in international capital movements.

 Finally, countries all over the world, especially low-income countries, are crying out for foreign investment to help develop their economies.
 Policies that discourage international financial investment may prevent some possible harm, but they rule out potentially substantial economic benefits as well.